ferpoble2/Relief_Creator/readme.md

 ### Shortcuts

-This is a list of shortcuts implemented in the program to make the usage of it more fast.
+This is a list of shortcuts implemented in the program to make the usage of it faster.

 - CTRL + O: Load a netcdf file on the program.
 - CTRL + T: Loaf a ctp file on the program.